 mother got the sham marriage annulled and a restraining order taken out on Sandra.

-With her gone the idiot river stopped flowing through Mark’s house, but he now
+With her gone the black idiot river stopped flowing through Mark’s house, but he now

 hated his mother for “ruining” his life and wouldn’t even talk to her.
 He